mendix/docs/content/en/docs/control-center/company-settings.md

 Under **Company Details**, you can edit your **Company Name** and **Description**.

+### 2.2 Company Email Domains {#company-email-domains}

-You can request new **Company Email Domains** by clicking **Add Domain**, upon which a request is sent to [Mendix Support](/community-tools/support/).
+Under **Company Email Domains**, you can request new company email domains by clicking **Add Domain**, upon which a request is sent to [Mendix Support](/developerportal/support/).
 Once a domain is added, every user who signs up to Mendix with that email domain will be assigned to your company.

 If you have [configured single sign-on using BYOIDP](/control-center/security/set-up-sso-byoidp/), BYOIDP will automatically adopt it, without further actions from the Mendix Admins.